alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### reference (optional)

-A unique identifier.
+A unique identifier you can create if necessary.
 This reference identifies a single unique notification or a batch of notifications.
+For example:

 ```ruby
 reference: 'your_reference_string'